Valeriy Andreev: Biography

 Little is known about Andreev's upbringing.
-He was born on April 10, 1957 in the village of Shalkarsky, in the Orenburg Oblast.
-After leaving school, Valeriy mastered the profession of a driver and worked as a trucker for many years.
+He was born on 10 April 1957 in the village of Shalkarsky, Orenburg Oblast.
+After leaving school, Andreev mastered the profession of a driver and worked as a trucker for many years.
 He led a law-abiding lifestyle, did not abuse alcohol or drugs, was married and had two sons.
 Despite the fact that most of his friends, relatives and acquaintances spoke very fondly of him, at the same time, a number of colleagues claimed that since the mid-2000s, Andreev began exhibiting social problems and was in a state of psychological discomfort.
 Because of this, he engaged minimally with his colleagues and preferred to work alone during long-haul jobs.

 Exposure

 Valeriy Andreev came under suspicion of serial murder in late June 2012, after the disappearance of 18-year-old Olga Zhuravlyova.
 Witnesses said to police that, before her disappearance, Zhuravlyova was last seen entering a white SsangYong SUV.
 The movement of the car was recorded by surveillance cameras, after which it was located in the city of Orsk.
-During the investigation and verification procedures, it was found that only two such registered cars in the city - one of the owners being Valeriy Andreev.
+During the investigation and verification procedures, it was found that only two such registered cars in the city—one of the owners being Valeriy Andreev.
 With the help of mobile operators, authorities learned that Andreev and Zhuravlyova were in the same place shortly before the girl's disappearance, in connection with which he was detained and interrogated in early July of that year.
 Due to the lack of grounds for arrest, Andreev was released.
 His car, garage, and company truck were all searched, during which biological traces and several blood stains were located.
-During a survey, a number of fellow truckers told law enforcement officials that for several years they had suspected Andreev of using the services of prostitutes, as contraceptives, jewelry, women's underwear, hairpins, and a number of other accessories for hair and clothes were found in his vehicle.
-Thanks to these testimonies, Andreev was soon again summoned for questioning, but did not appear.
-On July 6, 2012, he last got in touch with his wife, after which he disappeared and was put on a wanted list.
+During a survey, a number of fellow truckers told law enforcement officials that for several years they had suspected Andreev of using the services of prostitutes, as contraceptives, jewellery, women's underwear, hairpins, and a number of other accessories for hair and clothes were found in his vehicle.
+Thanks to these testimonies, Andreev was soon again summoned for questioning but did not appear.
+On 6 July 2012, he last got in touch with his wife, after which he disappeared and was put on a wanted list.